Employee Travel Expense and Reimbursement

 Airfare purchases are to be charged to the fiscal year in which the travel occurs.

-- If the travel occurs in a future fiscal year, the employee should contact KCTCS General Accounting Services for the reclassification of the expense to a prepaid expense for the next fiscal year.
+- If the travel occurs in a future fiscal year, the employee should contact KCTCS Financial Services for the reclassification of the expense to a prepaid expense for the next fiscal year.

 7. Other Transportation